RedisLabs/redislabs-docs/content/rc/databases/view-edit-database.md

     To learn more, see [Import data]({{< relref "/rc/databases/import-data.md" >}}).

 For best results, we recommend backing up data before starting any **Danger Zone** actions.

+## Manage the database list

+The **Databases** list summarizes the status of all databases from the subscriptions associated with your account.

+You can:

+- Sort the list in descending or ascending order using the the arrow displayed to right of the field name in the header.
+Supported fields include **Subscription**, **Name**, and **Memory**.

+    {{<image filename="images/rc/icon-database-list-sort-ascending.png" alt="Use the arrows in the list header to sort the list." >}}{{< /image >}} {{<image filename="images/rc/icon-database-list-sort-descending.png" alt="The direction of the arrow corresponds to the direction of the sort." >}}{{< /image >}}

+    Select the arrow icon to change the sort order.
+One sort order can be active at any given time.

+- Use the Filter icon displayed to the right of the field name in the header to display string matches for that field.

+    {{<image filename="images/rc/icon-database-list-filter-normal.png" alt="Use the filter icon in the list header to filter the list." >}}{{< /image >}}

+    You can filter the list on **Subscription**, **Name**, **Endpoint**, and **Options**.
+String matches are _not_ case sensitive.
+You can specify more than one filter expression at a time.

+    The icon is circled when a filter is active.

+    {{<image filename="images/rc/icon-database-list-filter-active.png" alt="Active filters display a circle in the icon." >}}{{< /image >}}

+- Use the controls in the list footer to change the number of items displayed in the list or to navigate.

+Sort orders and filter expressions are not saved between console sessions.

 ## Other actions and info